-We created this resource page to share products and services that we are using in our journey and/or that we believe are valuable.
-We will update this page regularly as we learn more about the resources that will help us on our pilgrimage.
+We created this poker resources page to share products and services that we believe are valuable for recreational poker players and those who love travel.
+We will update this page regularly as we learn more about resources for traveling poker players.

 Disclosure: Some of the links on this page are affiliate links.
 However, we highly recommend all of the products and services on this page .
 We will not share anything on this page that we have not either personally used and loved or verified through extensive research.
 For more information, see our Disclosure page.

 Your Poker Game

 PokerCoaching.com: created by Jonathan Little offers a series of classes for the beginning to average player looking to improve his or her poker game.
 With coaches such as Evan Jarvis, Alex Fitzgerald, and of course Jonathan himself, Poker Coaching has unmatched firepower.
 The site also offers quizzes, a community, homework, webinars, and challenges.
 Right now you can use this link to get a Three Day Free Pass.